Where In The World Is Kazakhstan?

 - Steppe: prairie or grassland

-- Vertebrate: a major division of animals with a backbone made up of several different sections... more
+- Vertebrate: the major division of animals that have a backbone (spinal column) which is made up of several different sections... more

 - Zapovednik(i): a Russian word for national nature reserve.

 Where in the world is Kazakhstan (Ka-zakh-ston)?
 This may be a puzzling question to some.
 However, the following summary of Kazakhstan will help put the pieces together!